voucherifyio/voucherify-openapi/docs/reference-docs/PROMOTIONS-API-Promotion-Tier-Object.md

 ---

 ## Promotion Tier
-#### This is an object representing a promotion tier.
-Promotion tiers are always assigned to a campaign and cannot be used standalone.
+<p>This is an object representing a promotion tier.
+Promotion tiers are always assigned to a campaign and cannot be used standalone.</p>

 | Attributes |  Description |
 |:-----|:--------|